nicoduj/homebridge-harmony/README.md

 > ## Work In Progress
 >
 > List of known issues:
+>
-> * If you change activities too quickly, some unexpected behavior might occur (not checking the progress of activity launching currently)
+> - If you change activities too quickly, some unexpected behavior might occur
-> * Still verbose on logs, for debugging purpose
+> - Still verbose on logs, for debugging purpose
-> * No dynamic discovery of the hub(s)
+> - No dynamic discovery of the hub(s)

 ## Installation